Avengerasr/Data-Analytics-Task-2/README.md

 The analysis provided the following insights:

-- Saturday generates the highest revenue
+- Saturday generates the highest revenue.
-- Dinner customers tend to spend more than lunch customers
+- Dinner customers spend more compared to lunch customers.
-- Weekend transactions are higher than weekdays
+- Weekend transactions are higher than weekdays.
-- Female customers give slightly higher tip percentages on average
+- Female customers give slightly higher tip percentages than male customers.
+- Tip amount increases as the total bill increases.